joelburget/website/posts/private/plaintext.md

 ## Conclusion

-Structured editing can remove an entire class of errors - syntax errors.
+Structured editing allows one to directly edit natural, intuitive representations of data.
+For example:

+* Math
+* Tables
+* Images
+* Colors
+* Numbers

+At the same time, editing *structures* rather than text makes the language environment more powerful.
+It makes the intention of our edits transparent, enabling more robust and composable changesets.
+We also avoid the need for parsing, which makes editor integrations simpler, removes an entire class of errors - syntax errors, and makes the language implementation simpler.

+However, we need to give up the benefits of plain text files:

+* Powerful, mature tools.
+* Familiarity.
+* etc.

+## Next Time

 Conspicuously missing from this post is discussion of how to *actually* edit structurally.
 I.E. how keypresses translate to editing actions.
 I have some ideas about this which I'll go over in a later post, along with we can avoid type errors at the same time.